Population Growth and Inequality Over the Long Run

 About This Workshop

-During the BSE Summer Forum Workshop on Population Growth and Inequality Over the Long Run, we plan to analyze past, present and future patterns of population growth, from the Malthusian period to the demographic transitions and current population ageing in developed countries, any period any geographical area.
+During the BSE Summer Forum Workshop on Population Growth and Inequality Over the Long Run, we want to analyze this set of topics as well as the engines of population growth over the long run: fertility, migrations and life expectancies.

 Workshop Organizers